Categories

 Oil and products house of the year

 Entrants for this award should be active in the oil and refined products derivatives markets in Europe and/or North America.
 They may be performing risk management and hedging activities for their own firm or for clients, and/or providing market liquidity.
 The submission should include details of deals that show the entrant outperforming over the past 12-18 months in the oil and refined products markets.
 The examples need to make it clear why the deal stood out, what was unique and innovative about it and what it achieved for the firm or client, or wider market.
+Customer testimonials are welcomed.

 Natural gas/LNG house of the year